CarletonComputerScienceSociety/website/content/volunteer/_index.md

 <br/>
 <hr/>

-## Fall 2024 Open Positions
+## Fall 2025 Open Positions

-We are currently looking for the following roles for the Fall 2024 semester.
+We are currently looking for the following roles for the Fall 2025 semester.

 ### 🌟 First Year Representatives

 We are currently looking for two (2) First Year Representatives!
-To nominate yourself as First Year Representative, please complete the  [Fall 2024 Nomination Form](https://forms.gle/XJU9p1yST5xBG2ni9).
+To nominate yourself as First Year Representative, please complete the  [Fall 2025 Nomination Form](https://forms.gle/1zSHkwBnyRfU7JVf7).

 ### 📋 Coordinator Positions
-We are currently looking for two (2) coordinator roles:
+We are currently looking for a Merchandise Coordinator 👕
-- ❤️ Volunteer Experience Coordinator
-- 👕 Merchandise Coordinator

-To apply to be a coordinator, please complete the [Fall 2024 Application Form](https://forms.gle/knRGmMjx6C51UWjeA).
+To apply to be a coordinator, please complete the [Fall 2025 Application Form](https://forms.gle/iD9DAEtLbyn3YK7R6).

 <br>
 <hr>